 What areas do you serve?While our showrooms are all in the western US, we sell Pental products in 10 states including: Washington, Oregon, California, Montana, Idaho, Utah, Colorado, Alaska, Hawaii, Wyoming, and Nevada.
 Our PentalQuartz® line is sold around the country – you can find our distributor locations here.

 Do you sell retail?No, we do not sell retail.
 We are a distributor, meaning we import the material and sell only to the trade.
 Customers can purchase through an installer/designer/contractor, or through a floor shop that sells direct to the public.
-You can learn more about our company by watching Webisode 1 of our series by clicking here.

 What if I don’t have an installer/design/contractor/etc.?Most trade professionals in the areas we serve already work with us.
 If you are planning on doing your own installation and aren’t working with a trade professional, often fabricators or floor shops are the best resources for purchasing.